 The NDC’s expansionist stance also includes exemptions from import duty for commercial vehicles and other equipment imported for commercial, industrial and agricultural activities.

-Revert to levies To add some degree of sheer populism to this, the NDC wants to revert to the levies attached to VAT being ad valorem rather than straight levies as introduced by the NPP in a back door initiative which effectively increased the incidence of VAT from 17.
+To add some degree of sheer populism to this, the NDC wants to revert to the levies attached to VAT being ad valorem rather than straight levies as introduced by the NPP in a back door initiative which effectively increased the incidence of VAT from 17.5 per cent to 18.5 per cent.

 Also the NDC seeks to win the support of spare parts dealers by scrapping the Customs (Amendment) Act 2020 (Act 1014) which bans the importation of salvaged vehicles as part of the wider effort to attract international car manufacturers to establish assembly plants in Ghana.